aspose-total/Aspose.Total-Products/total/en/python-net/conversion/svg-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to OFT?</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web development and other graphical applications.
+OFT (Outlook Format Template) is a file format used by Microsoft Outlook to store email messages.
+It is used to store email messages in an offline format.
+Converting SVG to OFT allows users to view the SVG image in Outlook without any compatibility issues.

-For a Python developer, who is trying to add a SVG to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+<h2>How Aspose.Total helps for SVG to OFT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that makes the conversion of SVG to OFT easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+This process is simple and efficient and can be easily integrated into any Python application.

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can be used to automate the conversion of SVG to OFT.
+It provides a simple and efficient way to convert SVG to OFT using Python.
+It is easy to integrate into any Python application and provides a reliable and efficient way to convert SVG to OFT.

 {{% /blocks/products/pf/feature-page-summary %}}